vistadataproject/documents/README.md

 ### Secure Symmetric Read-Write Master Data Model for VA VISTA
 *A Research and Discovery Prototyype*

+The VISTA Data Project is about comprehensively exposing and leveraging all of VA's 35 years of patient data and institutional know-how contained in the 130 VA VISTA systems using a single, secure, consistent, computable representation.

 ![VDP Overview - Simple](/images/vdp-simple5.png)

 ## Objective and Method of Delivery